fteem/rubylogs/_posts/2015-06-16-rack-first-principles.md

 Until than, feel free to share your thoughts on Rack with me and the ways you use it.
 Also, I am looking for suggestions for the middleware example for the next post - what kind of middleware would you like to me to cover?

+Update 1 (2015-06-19): Thanks to [BlazeBoy](https://disqus.com/by/BlazeBoy/) for the Rack vs Rake suggestion.
+Thanks to [André](https://disqus.com/by/andresilveirah/) for noticing a typo.